shamvrueth/pdf-analyzer/README.md

 # Intelligent PDF Outline Extractor

-### Adobe Hackathon - Challenge 1A: Understand Your Document

 This project is an intelligent system designed to parse any PDF document and extract its structural outline.
 It identifies the document's **Title** and hierarchical headings (**H1, H2, H3**), converting unstructured content into a clean, machine-readable JSON format.